NaorZakk/step-1/README.md

 The tool will:
 1. Analyze your package.json
-2. Attempt to update each package to its latest version
+2. Update each package to its latest version
-3. Provide a detailed report of:
-   - Successfully updated packages
+3. Run the project's build command
+4. If build fails:
-   - Failed updates with error analysis
+   - Analyze the error using AI
-   - Suggestions for resolving issues
+   - Attempt to fix the code
+   - Validate the fixes
+   - Retry if needed

 ## Example Output